civicteam/civic-icp-canister/README.md

 - Modify the setup and deployment scripts as needed to suit your project's requirements.
 ```

 This `README.md` includes instructions for setting up and running the project locally, as well as an explanation and usage instructions for the script in `./src/civic_frontend_canister`.
-Make sure to replace placeholders like `https://github.com/your-repository.git` and `"principal id here"` with actual values specific to your project.
+Make sure to replace placeholders like `https://github.com/your-repository.git` and `"principal id here"` with actual values specific to your project.s